-A) Product Development
+A) Research and Product Development

-In Korea, the development of modern biotechnology (biotech) products that can be genetically engineered (GE) is led by various government agencies, universities, and private entities.
-Research is mainly focused on second and third generation traits such as drought and disease resistance, nutrient enrichment, and altered gene expression.
-From January to August 2021, the Rural Development Agency (RDA) has approved a total of 105 research cases for field trials conducted by RDA's designated evaluation entities and private entities.
+In Korea, the development of modern biotechnology (biotech) products that can be genetically engineered is led by various government agencies, universities, and private entities.
+Research is principally focused on second and third generation traits such as environmental tolerance, disease resistance, and nutrient enrichment.
+From January to August 2022, the Rural Development Agency (RDA) has approved 90 field trial research projects conducted by RDA's designated evaluation entities and private organizations.

-Korea has various products under development.
+Korea has various products under development using modern biotechnology.
 These products include but are not limited to: